shakilislamnahid/The-Career-Mission-2026-main/README.md

 > 💼 **"The Career Mission"**

 This is your chance to **showcase your passion 💖** and tell the world how badly you want to become a **crazy level developer 🧑‍💻👩‍💻**.

 ---

-## 🧠 Marking System — Total: 60 Marks

-Our marking system is divided into two exciting categories:

-### ✅ Main Marks — 50
-Get these by fulfilling the basic yet essential requirements to build your landing page like a pro 😎

-### 🔥 Challenge Marks — 10
-For the brave souls! 😤
-Take your project to the next level 🚀 by solving real-time challenges and learning like a ninja 🥷

----

-## 🎯 Your Mission
-🎥 **Watch the video** provided in the Bootcamp
-📝 **Take proper notes**
-🎯 And **complete the landing page** exactly as shown!

----